kupolak/kupolak.github.io/_posts/2025-12-17-ferdek-jezyk-programowania-z-kiepskich.markdown

 <div class="tenor-gif-embed" data-postid="3368927164324148871" data-share-method="host" data-aspect-ratio="1.14943" data-width="400px"><a href="https://tenor.com/view/kiepscy-ferdek-halina-lampa-kiepski-gif-3368927164324148871">Kiepscy Ferdek GIF</a>from <a href="https://tenor.com/search/kiepscy-gifs">Kiepscy GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>
 </div>

 The inspiration for Ferdek was [ArnoldC][arnoldc-url] - a programming language that replaces standard keywords with quotes from Arnie's movies.
 I thought to myself: "Why not create something similar in Polish?"
-And so Ferdek was born - a language where instead of boring `while` we write `CHLUŚNIEM BO UŚNIEM` (roughly: "I splashed because I fell asleep"), and instead of `print` we use `PANIE SENSACJA REWELACJA` ("Sir, what a sensation, what a revelation").
+And so Ferdek was born - a language where instead of boring `while` we write `CHLUŚNIEM BO UŚNIEM` (roughly: "I’ll chug it before I pass out"), and instead of `print` we use `PANIE SENSACJA REWELACJA` ("Sir, what a sensation, what a revelation").

 ## Syntax Examples